Do you know how your medications work? Athletes and beta blockers

 If you are wanting to use a heart rate monitor to guide your workouts, you can consult a doctor to calculate a readjusted target heart rate for you to work to.
 This usually requires a baseline exercise stress test to measure how hard your heart pumps while taking beta blockers.

-Rate of Perceived Exertion (RPE) Scale:
+Apply the Rate of Perceived Exertion (RPE) Scale to your training

 Change your warm up strategy

-Schedule your medicine intake around your workout
+Schedule your medication intake around your workout

 The testimonials of many athletes suggest you might try taking your beta blockers either well ahead of or immediately after your training sessions, so that you have the least amount of the medication in your system when you are exercising.
+Please be careful: You should discuss your medication scheduling with your doctor before making any changes.

 Posted by slowmo, May 2012, at Marathon Swimmers Forum: "Yes, I was getting ready for the sears stair climb ended up on a beta blocker and went from running 2,000 to 3,000 steps down to 700 during my workouts.
 The drug acts like a throttle so what I learned was to take my meds after my workouts, this way I hit the 23hr mark of it being in my system which let me workout at higher rate if that makes sense."